subhendugithub123/solution-with-scripting-and-commands/README.md

-# solution-with-scripting-and-commands# solution-with-scripting-and-commands
+# solution-with-scripting-and-commands

-Problem1 : Troubleshoot a server that can't connect to the internet:
+# Problem1 : Troubleshoot a server that can't connect to the internet:
-# Solution : step1>1st we have to ping to any public ip like google dns ip
+# Solution :
+step1>1st we have to ping to any public ip like google dns ip

           $ ping 8.8.8.8
 if we get the proper reply thats mean internet is working properly but if we are not getting the proper reply thats mean internet is not working properly then we can go for some troubleshooting process.

-# step2>Check our network configuration using
+ step2>Check our network configuration using
           $ ip addr
                      or
                 $ ip link